Canva Pricing: Did It Increase? Price History 2026

 Strategic insight: Canva spent 2 years building a massive user base before introducing subscription pricing.
 By 2015, they had enough data to know which features power users would pay for.

-Phase 2: Canva for Work — First Paid Plan (2015-2018)
+When Did Canva Start Charging?
+First Paid Plan (2015-2018)

 In 2015, Canva launched "Canva for Work" at $9.95/month.
 The timing wasn't random — they had 4 million active users, and the marketplace model was generating enough revenue to prove demand.